From the outside, many people would say that Chitra Stern has it all.

 “Our vision was to create Europe’s Finest Luxury Family Resort where parents and children from well-heeled families around Europe can have a fantastic time together as well as individually.”

-That was in 2001 – and some 18 years later, Chitra and Roman now run three other properties across Portugal, including the “World’s First City-Centre Elegant Family Hotel” in Lisbon.
+That was in 2001 – and some 18 years later, Chitra and Roman now run four other properties (in Cascais, Lisbon, Quinta Do Lago and Sagres) across Portugal, including the “World’s First City-Centre Elegant Family Hotel” in the country's capital.

 She also is the matriarch of a four-child strong family, most of which are now hitting teenagedom.